mermaidpurse/wrapsher/docs/decisions.md

 - Implement code generation in Wrapsher, replacing `wrapsher-generator`
 - Implement parse tree transformation in Wrapsher, replacing `wrapsher-transformer`
-- Finally, implement a PEG parser in Wrapsher (or use an external one that emits, say, a JSON AST) and rewrite the grammar, removing Ruby.
+- Finally, implement a PEG parser in Wrapsher (or use an external one that emits, say, a JSON AST, and a `json` module which surely exists by then; which if it's native may have been implemented with a PEG parser) and rewrite the grammar, removing Ruby.

 ## Shell Libraries